UmukoroG/Spacestagram/README.md

 ![image](https://user-images.githubusercontent.com/61124647/133759160-fca88d14-2693-4f93-b5c3-13f3131645ed.png)

-I still need to work on the like functionality so a user can liked image after refreshing.
+I still need to work on the like functionality so a user can see liked image after refreshing.
 I would be using LocalStorage just to keep track of the liked Images since I don't want to include a database or a login/logout system

 I also need need to work on the API  as well as some image doesn't call due to certain url being an array of length 2 while some are just stand alone.